mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 If everything was done correctly, you should now be able to use the Raspberry Pi as a VPN gateway.
 On a computer connected to the same local network as the Pi, visit [WhatIsMyIPAddress.com](http://whatismyipaddress.com/).
 Note your current IP address and physical location on the map.

 Now, change your computer's router to the Raspberry Pi's IP address.
-If you don't know it's address, you can find it by running the command:
+If you don't know its address, you can find it by running the command:

     ifconfig